samutayuga/samgrpcexploring/README.md

 # HTTP/1.1

 Not HTTP /1.1

->released in 1997, a long time ago
+> released in 1997, a long time ago
->opens a new TCP connection to a server at each request
+> opens a new TCP connection to a server at each request
->it does not compress header (which are plaint text)
+> it does not compress header (which are plaint text)
->it only works with Request / Response mechanism (no server push)
+> it only works with Request / Response mechanism (no server push)
->http was originally composed of two commands
+> http was originally composed of two commands

-* GET: to ask the content
+- GET: to ask the content
-* POST: to send the content
+- POST: to send the content

 # HTTP/2

 GRPC leverages http/2

-* Released in 2015 (SPDY)
+- Released in 2015 (SPDY)
-* Supports multiplexing
+- Supports multiplexing

->The client & server can push messages in parallel over the same TCP connection
+> The client & server can push messages in parallel over the same TCP connection
->This greatly reduces the latency
+> This greatly reduces the latency

-* Support server push
+- Support server push

->Servers can push streams (multiple messages) for one request from the client
+> Servers can push streams (multiple messages) for one request from the client
->This will reduce the round trips and latency
+> This will reduce the round trips and latency

-* Support header compression
+- Support header compression

 > Headers (text based) can now be compressed
 > This has much impact on the packet size
 > Remember each request has over 20 headers, due to cookies, caches and application headers

-* It is a binary
+- It is a binary

 > HTTP/1 is a text that is easy to debug, but not efficient over the network
 > Protocol buffer is a binary protocol and makes great match for HTTP/2

-* HTTP/2 is secure (SSL is not required but it is recommended by default)
+- HTTP/2 is secure (SSL is not required but it is recommended by default)

 ## HTTP/2 Bottom Line

-* Less chatter
+- Less chatter
-* More efficient protocol
+- More efficient protocol
-* Reduced latency
+- Reduced latency
-* Increased Security
+- Increased Security

 > And you get all these improvement out of the box by using the GRPC framework

 ## GRPC Type API

-### Uniry
+### Unary

 ![Unary API](grpc_api_unary.JPG)

->It is the traditional request/response model.
+> It is the traditional request/response model.
-One client request with one response from the server
+> One client request with one response from the server

 ### Server Streaming

 ![Server Streaming API](grpc_api_svr_streaming.JPG)

->Client makes one request.
+> Client makes one request.
 Assuming the size of response is big, within one TCP connection servers will send the response in chunks.

 ### Client Streaming

 ![Client Streaming API](grpc_api_client_streaming.JPG)

->Client makes one request.
+> Client makes one request.
 Assuming the size of request is big, within one TCP connection client will send the request in chunks.
-Server will respond once the request completed.
+> Server will respond once the request completed.

 ### Bi Directional Streaming

 ![Bi Directional Streaming API](grpc_api_bidirectional_streaming.JPG)

->Client makes one request.
+> Client makes one request.
 Assuming the size of request is big, within one TCP connection client will send the request in chunks.
 Server respond in chunck as well.

 ## How does it look in the code